pekwm/pekwm/doc/actions.md

 * _neverraise_, do not raise the selected client (unless it's iconified)
 * _tempraise_, raise the selected client but keep the order of the other windows

-If boolean is true, also goes thru iconified windows.
+If boolean is true, this also goes through iconified windows.
 Defaults to false.

 **NextFrameMRU (string boolean)**

-Focuses the next frame so that the last focused windows will get switched to first.
+Focuses the next frame such that the last focused windows will get switched to first.
 String is:

 * _alwaysraise_, raise windows while toggling them